surniaulula/wpsso/README.md

 <p><strong>WPSSO offers special optimization features for Pinterest:</strong></p>

-<p>Providing a specific image for the website and web browser Pin It button, excluding non-relevant images from being detected by Pinterest, and preventing conflicts between incompatible Pinterest and Facebook meta tag values.</p>
+<p>Providing a specific image for the Pinterest Pin It button, excluding non-relevant images from being detected by Pinterest, and preventing conflicts between incompatible Pinterest and Facebook Open Graph meta tag values.</p>

 <p><strong>WPSSO can enhance and integrate with your favorite SEO plugin!</strong></p>

-<p>WPSSO specializes in providing all the meta tags and Schema markup social sites and search engines need, and you can still continue to use your favorite SEO content / keyword analysis tools!</p>
+<p>WPSSO specializes in providing all the meta tags and Schema markup social sites and search engines need &mdash; and you can still continue to use your favorite SEO content / keyword analysis tools!</p>

 <p><strong>WPSSO offers a <em>fast</em> and <em>reliable</em> social framework for developers:</strong></p>